-In the new tariff proposal, a change in the bandwidth used for the application of the MVAr tariff is proposed.
-Instead of using the current butterfly band, a fixed value for both the injection and absorption of reactive power at the access point is used.
+In the new tariffs, a change in the bandwidth used for the application of the MVAr tariff has been adopted.
+Instead of using the current "butterfly band", a fixed value for both the injection and absorption of reactive power at the access point is used.

-9. Furthering the technology neutrality of the Terms and Conditions
+9. Furthering the technology neutrality of the T&C VSP

-In the Terms and Conditions, there are still some Articles that complexify the participation of all assets.
-These Articles will be rewritten in order to resolve these challenges.
+In the T&C VSP, there are still some articles that complexify the participation of some assets.
+These articles will be rewritten in order to resolve these challenges.